makerdao/op-token-bridge/README.md

 - `L2TokenBridge.sol` - L2 side of the bridge.
 Mints new L2 tokens after receiving a deposit message from `L1TokenBridge`.
 Burns L2 tokens when withdrawing them to L1.
 - `Escrow.sol` - Escrow contract that holds the bridged tokens on L1.
 - `L1GovernanceRelay.sol` - L1 side of the governance relay, which allows governance to exert admin control over the deployed L2 contracts.
-- `L2GovernanceRelay.sol` - L2 side of the governance relay
+- `L2GovernanceRelay.sol` - L2 side of the governance relay.

 ### External dependencies